xixihaha4/House-Tyrell/README.md

 Point of sales system that seamlessly integrates sales interface, inventory tracking, and graphical data analysis for every aspect of your quick service business.

 ### Meet the Team
-Eric Sin
+Eric Sin,
-Manos Kourkoulakos
+Manos Kourkoulakos,
-Xixi Chen
+Xixi Chen,
 Jerry Chen